History of lesbian, gay and bisexual equality

 - Ruby Thomas, 18, Joel Alexander, 20 were convicted of manslaughter for their involvement in the killing of Ian Baynham as he walked through Trafalgar Square in September 2009.
 The sentences given were extended by the judge by applying the provision for aggravated sentences enforced by the 2003 Criminal Justice Act.
 This change to the law was lobbied for by Stonewall

-- Research by Barnardo’s finds 57 per cent of the public think that same-sex couples can be equally as good parents as straight couples
+- Research by Barnardo’s finds 57 per cent of the public think that same-sex couples can be equally as good parents as opposite-sex couples

 - A Derbyshire couple, who as foster parents believed homosexuality is unacceptable lost their case in the high court.
 The couple was seeking the overturn of a ruling that they were no longer able to foster children